Whether you operate a low-risk office space or a fast-paced factory-floor environment, all workplaces present safety hazards that need to be managed.

 While businesses’ health and safety efforts have been dominated by COVID-19 in recent weeks, March 2020 also saw a number of unrelated fines handed to employers who fell short in their health and safety duties.
 Here are five recent examples that illustrate the importance of robust risk control measures.
 Get your FREE consultation 1.
 Metal fabricator fined after girl crushed by sliding school gate A manufacturer of bespoke metal gates was fined almost £20,000 this month after a girl was

-Barely any workplace can function without electricity.
-However, while essential for powering tools and equipment, electricity is also extremely dangerous and the potential risks can easily be forgotten.
-With the ability to cause damage to property, serious injuries and even fatalities, electrical safety should be a concern for all organisations.
-Get your FREE consultation Common electrical hazards Voltages over 50 volts AC or 120 volts DC are considered hazardous.
-Workers can be seriously harmed when exposed to “live parts” or
+Blog Written by Hannah Kennedy on 12 February 2021 With the ability to cause damage to property, serious injuries and even fatalities, electrical safety should be a concern for all organisations.
+Common electrical hazards Voltages over 50 volts AC or 120 volts DC are considered hazardous.
+Workers can be seriously harmed when exposed to “live parts” or through conducting objects or materials.
+People most at risk of electrical injury include: Maintenance staff.
+Those working with electrical plant equipment and machinery.

 How do you ensure high health and safety standards are maintained in your workplace?
 Do you provide training, develop procedures and have clear lines of responsibility?
 All of these things provide a firm foundation for compliance; however, without the right health and safety culture, even the most robust management systems will prove ineffective.
 Get your FREE consultation In truth, the day-to-day realities of running a business can often get in the way of best laid plans, causing you to deviate